-A WMS is a software that is used to organise movements within a warehouse, monitoring the moment stock enters the warehouse to the time that it shipped out for delivery.
+A WMS is software that is used to organise movements within a warehouse, monitoring the moment stock enters the warehouse to the time that it is shipped out for delivery.

 The aim is to provide complete visibility, ensuring that goods are stored, located, packed and shipped in the most efficient manner possible.

 In today’s technological age, a WMS is often used alongside an Enterprise Resource Planning (ERP) and Transportation Management System (TMS).

 What are the benefits of a warehouse management system?

 Whilst a WMS can be expensive to run, its ability to provide real-time order data means that the benefits often outweigh the cost.